capagot/swpathtracer/README.md

-# A CPU-based path tracer.
+# A CPU-based path tracer in early stages of development.